Eco Beach Experience

-The geology to be seen along the beaches and by the campsite is quite impressive, providing and outstanding opportunity to see what happens deep inside the earth’s crust when magma rises into it and volcanoes erupt at the surface.
+The geology to be seen along the beaches and by the campsite is quite impressive, providing an outstanding opportunity to see what happens deep inside the earth’s crust when magma rises into it and volcanoes erupt at the surface.
 These rock outcrops are among the best examples of their kind anywhere in Europe and they comprise a listed site.

 The camp site has personal supervision & security.
 We have also implemented child protection policies/procedures which are overseen by a qualified member of staff, ensuring a safer camping environment for children.

-Our ‘Spring Water’ is of exceptional quality extracted from our sources beneath protected sand bearing soil and delivered fresh on demand (chlorine & THMs free) to all fixtures throughout.
+Our ‘Spring Water’ is of exceptional quality, extracted from our sources beneath protected sand bearing soil, and delivered fresh on demand (chlorine & THMs free) to all fixtures throughout.
 It meets or exceeds the requirements of the EU Drinking Water Regulations.
-Monitoring is in accordance with the international standard ISO/IEC 17025:2005 2nd Edition and all water samples are independently obtained by an environmental health officer.
+Monitoring is in accordance with the international standard ISO/IEC 17025:2005 2nd Edition and all water samples are independently obtained by an Environmental Health Officer.
 To date, all water sampled and tested in accordance with ISO standards has established a proven track record of ‘Zero contamination’!